DeborahKurz/simple-goals-tracker-app/client/README.md

 CompleteTask uses a PATCH request to http://localhost:5555/tasks/${taskId} to update a task and rerenders the page using the function "handleCompletedTask" (which is located in App.js), to update the UI once a task has been marked completed (so that only tasks that need to be completed are shown).

 #### Server Folder:
+The "server" folder houses our Python backend code.

 ##### instance folder / app.db:
+The "instance" folder houses our app.db file.
+This is our database and it contains 3 tables: "goals", "tasks", and "users".

 ##### app.py

 ##### models.py

 ##### seed.py